abdullah-web24/smooth-scroller/README.md

 You can use `position: sticky`.
 But in some browser like `Firefox` it only works if that element is a direct child of the wrapper.
 To solve this problem you can use our `stickyAnimator()` function.

-- You have to wrap the element into a parent element.

 - Now you have to define an array of animation object.
-There will be a property called `pointEl` which will be the `parentEl`.
+There will be a property called `pointEl` which will be the target Element.

+- You can add any element as the parentElement by `parentEl`.

 - You can add offset which will work as `top` - `bottom` or `left` - `right` property on a `position: sticky` element.